Worldwide Guide to Women in Leadership

 Chairperson of Peoples National Movement 1996-2002.
 Minister of Social Welfare and Consumer's Affairs 1991-95 and Minister of Health 1995.
 Only a couple of days after her election to Senate President, she became Acting President of the Republic during the travels abroad and illness of President Robinson in April, July and October.
 She acted on many occations during her whole tenure when the President was out of the country.
 There were speculations that the government would nominated her as State President in 2008, but the incumbent was re-elected.

-Few days after having been elected vice-President, she acted as President of the Upper Chamber during Linda Baboolal's tenures as Acting President of the Republic.
-Minister in the Office of the Prime Minister 2002-05 and Minister of Legal and Consumer's Affairs from 2005. (b.
+A few days after having been elected vice-President in 2002, she acted as President of the Upper Chamber during Linda Baboolal's tenures as Acting President of the Republic.
+Minister in the Office of the Prime Minister 2002-05, Minister of Legal and Consumer's Affairs 2005-07 Minister of Legal Affairs and Consumer Affairs and Minister of Science, Technology and Tertiary Education 2007-10. (b.
 1960-)

-Dr. Szili was Political State Secretary of Environmental Protection 1994-98 and Deputy Speaker of the National Assembly 1998-2002.
-Unsuccessful Presidential Candidate in 2005.
-As Speaker she is Deputy Head of state. (b.
+As Speaker Dr. Szili was Deputy Head of state.
+She Political State Secretary of Environmental Protection 1994-98 and Deputy Speaker of the National Assembly 1998-2002.
+Presidential Candidate in 2005 and candidate for Mayor of Pecs in 2009. (b.
 1956-).

 An Attorney and former Magistrate.